Zoom is a collaborative web-conferencing tool that is easily adaptable for online learning and working environments.

 Zoom's cloud-based capabilities combine audio and video conferencing, online meetings, group messaging, chat, calendar integration, and more.
 Zoom also has mobile apps for iOS and Android.

-Zoom hosts should consistently and carefully review and set up security settings (see Zoom Resources) to enable successful public or private meetings that are secure.
+Zoom hosts should consistently and carefully review and set up security settings to enable successful public or private meetings that are secure (access also: Zoom Training Resources).
 With Zoom Pro, you can host meetings with up to 300 participants.

 - ITS Service Center